-BancWest Investment Services (BWIS) is a financial advisor firm that manages just over $1.5 billion in client assets.
+BancWest Investment Services (BWIS) is a financial advisory firm that manages billions in client assets.
 Although the firm’s headquarters are in Omaha, Nebraska, the firm employs advisors that operate in 17 different states.
 The firm's client base is mostly comprised of individuals (both above and below the high-net-worth threshold), though it has some institutional clients as well.

 BancWest Investment Services Background

 BancWest Investment Services is the investment management division of Bank of the West.
-This bank operates in 19 states across the western U.S., and it's a wholly owned subsidiary of BancWest Holding Inc., which itself is a wholly owned subsidiary of BNP Paribas USA, Inc. BNP Paribas USA is the U.S. arm of BNP Paribas, a publicly owned French banking institution.
+This bank operates in multiple states across the western U.S., and it's a wholly owned subsidiary of BancWest Holding Inc., which itself is a wholly-owned subsidiary of BNP Paribas USA, Inc. BNP Paribas USA is the U.S. arm of BNP Paribas, a publicly owned French banking institution.

 BancWest Investment Services Client Types and Minimum Account Sizes

 BancWest Investment Services' client base is overwhelmingly comprised of non-high-net-worth individuals.
 It's rounded out by high-net-worth individuals, charitable organizations, trusts, estates and businesses.

 Many of the firm's advisory services come paired with a minimum investment requirement.
 In the case of BWIS' wrap fee programs, these stipulations vary depending on the investment strategy that's used.
 Many of these strategies call for a minimum investment of $25,000.